-In a process of measurement, feedback and continuous improvement, farms are measured against key efficiency areas, including extended grazing, calving rate, daily live weight gain, improved economic breeding index (EBI), nitrogen efficiency, slurry management, and energy efficiency.
-The ability to generate a carbon footprint for farms on an individual basis has also been aided by collaboration with the Irish Cattle Breeding Federation (ICBF) and the Department of Agriculture, Food and the Marine (DAFM), who with a farmers consent, share data with Bord Bia to aid in the footprinting process.
+Farms are measured against key efficiency areas, including extended grazing, calving rate, daily live weight gain, improved economic breeding index (EBI), nitrogen efficiency, slurry management, and energy efficiency in a process of measurement, feedback, and continuous improvement.
+The ability to generate a carbon footprint for farms on an individual basis has been aided by collaboration with the Irish Cattle Breeding Federation (ICBF) and the Department of Agriculture, Food and the Marine (DAFM), who with a farmers consent, share data with Bord Bia to aid in the footprinting process.
 This ensures significant time savings during the Bord Bia audit process.

 Progress to Date